-Trees 1 and 28 have been identified as Lophostemon confertus (Brush Box) which are located on the road reserve of Victoria Road and are Council managed trees.
-Tree 1 has been assessed as being in fair health due to it being suppressed by adjacent trees.
-It has been assessed as being in good structure.
-This tree has been allocated a moderate Landscape Significance, a Remaining Life Expectancy Range of 5-15 years and a Retention Value of Consider for Retention.
+Tree 1 has been identified as Lophostemon confertus (Brush Box) which is located on the road reserve of Victoria Road and is a Council-managed tree.
+Tree 1 has moderate Landscape Significance, a Remaining Life Expectancy Range of 5-15 years and has been allocated a Retention Value of Consider for Retention.